Chinnasf/Physics/README.md

 # ⚛️ Physics Simulations and Data Analyses using Python3+ | CPU & GPU Implementations

+**Remark on GPU optimisation**: GPU performance is often limited not by math but by how often you switch kernels.

 ## IMPORTANT: It may take some time before all images display.
 Please, have some patience. (:

 This repository contains various codes and documents about pure and applied physics developed during my undergraduate and master's studies, as well as my PhD research on PEMFC.
 I will focus on this repository, mainly applying GPU processing to Physics-related insights.